aadiBhor/PowerBI-Portfolio/README.md

 ## 📁 Repository Structure

----
 powerbi-portfolio/
 │
 ├── README.md                <- This file (project overview + how to navigate)
-├── projects/                <- Each project in its own folder │   ├── project-1/
+├── projects/                <- Each project in its own folder
+│   ├── project-1/
 │   │   ├── README.md        <- Project-level write-up and reproduction steps
 │   │   ├── dashboard.png    <- Screenshot (800–1600 px wide recommended)
 │   │   └── pbix-link.txt
 │   │   ├── project-repo-link.txt    <- Public link or notes about PBIX file
 │   └── project-2/
-└── assets/
-└── portfolio-banner.png <- Banner used on README or website
----

 ## How to view the dashboards